zwpku/EigenPDE-NN/README.md

 	  Run the script [main.py](examples/test-ex2/main.py) by `python ./main.py`, and choose task 0 from input.

+	  This step generates several output files under `./data` by reading the DCD trajectory data generated in the previous step, as well as the PDB and PSB files.
+One of the files, whose name is specified by the value of `data_filename_prefix` in [params.cfg](examples/test-ex2/params.cfg), contains states and weights of the selected atoms that are used in training.

 4. Train neural networks

 	  Run the script [main.py](examples/test-ex2/main.py) by `python ./main.py`, and choose task 3 from input.